seiscomp-macOS/seiscomp/README.md

 ### Clone the Github seiscomp-macOS repositories from https://github.com/seiscomp-macos/

-Note that the script `clone_seiscomp-macos.sh` uses all the repositories from https://github.com/seiscomp-macos/ and not the repositories from https://github.com/seiscomp
+Note that the script `clone_seiscomp-macos.sh` uses all the repositories from https://github.com/seiscomp-macos/ and not from https://github.com/seiscomp/
 Use the script  `clone_seiscomp-macos.sh` to git-clone all the repos.

 Here's how to proceed: